 Linux and Unix operating systems comes in a wide range of flavors often bundled as different distributions by different vendors.
-Every one of these distribution also comes with an often pre-defined and latest version of the Linux kernel.
+Every one of these distributions also comes with an often pre-defined version of the Linux kernel.
 Mostly it is a latest version of the kernel, but you would want to check the kernel version to see how up to date it is.

-Sometimes you need to know the exact name and version of your operating system, machine as well as the kernel, there are several different ways to do it.
+When you need to know the exact name and version of your operating system, as well as the kernel, there are several different ways to do it.
 There are some common reasons why you might want to check your OS version, it might be it to install the correct version of a software, find if a hardware is compatible or be it to upgrade your OS itself.
-There are several ways to find your Linux OS version or check your operating system and Linux kernel versions.
-As each distribution (or distros) are slightly different some of the commands might work in some distros while some may not.

 To print out just the kernel information, use the -srv option.
 It prints out all the available kernel information.

 bash$ uname -srv